-The club intends to run Assistant Instructor (AI) training for both younger members and parents on 23rd & 24th April 2022.
+The club is planning to run Assistant Instructor training for both younger members and parents on 23rd & 24th April 2022.
 This is a really good way to continue developing skills once all the Pennants have been completed or, for parents, of keeping ahead of their children (for a while at least).

-We would encourage all those with appropriate experience who intend to help on the water at Moppy Camps to consider taking an AI course.
+We would encourage all those with appropriate experience, who would like to help with training at the Salterns, to consider taking an AI course.

-The training and assessment will be conducted by one of the Club’s Senior Instructors or the Chief Instructor.
+The training and assessment would be conducted by one of the Club’s Senior Instructors or the Chief Instructor.

 The Assistant Instructor training is based on a 20 hour course, covering basic teaching principles and centre procedures, most of which will be provided during the training sessions.
 Some of these hours might be completed during the early hours preparations for a Moppy Camp or similar sessions.
 Candidates will be awarded their certificates following completion of the briefings and preparation prior to one of the 2022 Moppy Camps.

 Salterns Sailing Club